UC Women's Initiative for Professional Development (UC WI)

 • In the UC Berkeley Regional Portal, People Cards, you will see your primary/payroll title listed directly below your name.

-• How will you contribute to the campus and other women-identifying professionals upon completion of the program?
+• Please describe how you have and how you will continue to contribute to our campus and the success of other women-identifying professionals upon completion of the program.

 • How will you balance the time commitment to this program in addition to your work responsibilities and other committees/projects that you are a part of?